daveyoon64/turner/README.md

 4. It should be able to show comments.
 5. It should be able to switch between newstories, topstories, beststories
 6. It should have a URL router to handle the above features.
+7. It should handle timestamps like on hacker news (elapsed time from when story was posted)

 ## Resources
 [HackerNews API](https://github.com/HackerNews/API)

 ## Namesake
 ![](turner.gif)